kelvins/functional-programming-in-scala/README.md

 ## Pure Functions

-According to [Wikipedia](https://en.wikipedia.org/wiki/Pure_function), pure functions are functions that has the following properties:
+According to [Wikipedia](https://en.wikipedia.org/wiki/Pure_function), pure functions are functions that have the following properties:

 - The function **return value will always be the same** for the same input arguments;
 - The function **has no side effects**.